SEE the dog

 "I remembered that you told me to simply accept Fido's peaceful behavior as if it was the most natural thing in the world, and I just kept walking."

-Rebecca had learned another valuable lesson.
 There are basically three general interactions.
 They are: approval, acceptance and correction.
 Rebecca had learned when acceptance was the right choice rather than approval (reward, affectionate petting, excitement, etc).
-She learned to offer 'approval' when Fido did something she asked or commended such as "come here", or "sit", or "shake hands".
+She learned to offer 'approval' when Fido did something she asked or commanded such as "come here", or "sit", or "shake hands".
 She learned to offer 'acceptance' when Fido simply was calm and did what he was supposed to do as a peaceful member of society.
 And she learned how to give a 'correction' when Fido needed to learn not to do something (or be reminded that it was not acceptable).

 What Rebecca learned was "who you are to your dog is everything" and what Fido learned was that Rebecca was "everything" to him.
 If you're struggling with your dog, you should contact Shawn at Best Buddy Dog Training and learn what Rebecca learned.